 Option 2: Upgrade Your HVAC System

-Option 3: Get a Ductless Mini-Split
+Option 3: Install a Ductless Mini-Split

-- The old and additional additions have varying heating and cooling needs.
+- The old and additional rooms have varying heating and cooling needs.

 - You want to add air conditioning to your home without putting in or lengthening the ductwork.